moorem27/simple_threading/README.md

 # simple_threading
 A simple example of using a condition variable to synchronize two threads

+mkdir ./build && cd ./build
+cmake ..
+make
+./print